 Enable anonymous grading

-Student names are hidden while you grade and are revealed only after you post all grades.
-No indication of students with accommodations is shown.
+Anonymous grading ensures fair grading by reducing the potential for grading bias.
+Student names are hidden while you grade, and they’re revealed only after you post the grades.

 Settings compatible with anonymous grading